Leanplum uses client keys for authentication when using the API. Authentication is done by adding the

 Each app has a set of keys, and each key has different permissions associated with it.
-For example, you'll see a Development key, a Production key, a Data Export key, etc.
+For example, you'll see a Production key, a Development key, a Data Export key, etc.

-- The Production key is the only one you should use in a live, production app — it contains the most limited set of permissions and is meant to be used when sending production data to Leanplum.
+- Use a Production key in a live, production app — it contains the most limited set of permissions and is meant to be used when sending production data to Leanplum.

-- The Development key is designed to be used in tightly-controlled development environments.
+- Use a Development key only in tightly-controlled development environments (Staging / QA).
 It has a higher level of permissions associated with it and must never be used to send production traffic to Leanplum.

-See Using the right API keys for more on when to use a production build versus a development build.
+Use only Production keys when you bundle/ship an app, accessed by users.
+See Using the right API keys for more information on when to use a production key versus a development key.

-In the rare case that you suspect a malicious third party has obtained access to your Production key, or if you have any reason to believe that your Production key has been compromised, you should deactivate that key, issue a new Production key and update your apps with it.
+If you suspect that a malicious third party has obtained access to one of your keys, you can deactivate that key and issue a new one.
+To start tracking, you need to update your apps with the new key.
 You can do this in App Settings under Keys & Settings.